geerlingguy/ansible-role-logstash/README.md

 SSL configuration for Logstash to accept requests from logstash-forwarder running on remote hosts. **Security note**: On production or public-facing (e.g. any non-test) servers, you should create your own key/certificate pair and use that instead of the included default!
 You can use OpenSSL to create the key and certificate files, with a command like the following: `sudo openssl req -x509 -batch -nodes -days 3650 -newkey rsa:2048 -keyout logstash-forwarder.key -out logstash-forwarder.crt`.

+    logstash_local_syslog_path: /var/log/syslog
     logstash_monitor_local_syslog: true

-Boolean to determine whether configuration for local syslog file (`/var/log/syslog`) should be added to logstash.
+Whether configuration for local syslog file (defined as `logstash_local_syslog_path`) should be added to logstash.
 Set this to `false` if you are monitoring the local syslog differently, or if you don't care about the local syslog file.
 Other local logs can be added by your own configuration files placed inside `/etc/logstash/conf.d`.

 ## Dependencies